insure logo

 You’ll also need to show proof to take advantage of a special enrollment period.
 So, if you recently got married and want to add your spouse to a health plan, you’ll have to show your marriage certificate.

 When the coverage becomes active varies depending on the insurance company’s guidelines.
-Some will start coverage on the date listed on the marriage certificate, while others may begin coverage on the first day of the following month.
+Some start coverage on the date listed on the marriage certificate, while others may begin coverage on the first day of the following month.

 Can I add my spouse to my health insurance after open enrollment?